milomg/reactively/README.md

 Reactively is a library for fine grained reactive programming.
 Use Reactively to add smart recalculation and caching almost anywhere.
-Reactively provides fine grained reactivity and nothing more.
+The reactively core provides fine grained reactivity and nothing more.
 `@reactively/core` is currently less than 1K bytes gzipped.

+Here's an example of using reactively
 ```ts
 import { reactive } from "@reactively/core";